pixeldroid/programming-pages/lib/doc/_guides/Installing-the-site-template/Template-files.md

 This guide describes the folder structure, layouts, and include files used by the site template.
 {:.larger.text}

+You don't need to understand these files in order to successfully [author content][authoring-documentation].
+This documentation may be useful for those who wish to modify (or [correct][reporting-issues]) how the template works.

 - TOC
 {::options toc_levels="2,3" /}